California Sheephead

 Colors

-Adult males have black heads and tails with a bright reddish-orange midsection; females are a uniform dull pink or rose; juveniles are bright reddish-orange with a white horizontal stripe.
+Adult males have black heads and tails with a bright red or orange midsection and a white chin.
+Females are a solid pinkish-red color.
+Juveniles are bright red with a horizontal white stripe and black spots on their fins.

 Key Features

-- Large, protruding canine teeth for crushing shells
+- Large, protruding canine-like teeth for crushing shells

 When You’ll See Them